 Health in all policies is a governance concept and practice that begins with raising the awareness of representatives from different sectors of society development of the impacts in the population health and leads to a pro-active role in articulating policies and actions aimed at health.
 The Government of Albania and the Ministry of Health are recognizing the importance of this concept for tackling the health inequalities and providing for better health and wellbeing of the citizens of Albania; these intersectoral efforts are articulated through collaboration actions between the health and the social protection and environmental sectors in a form of joint policies for health promotion and prevention.

-To this end, a series of ministerial and cross-sector groups, of decision-making and advisory character, at political and technical levels, have been established aiming at rendering a multifaceted perspective in various public health issues, such as smoking control, fight against illicit drugs, integrated waste management, water resource management, the fight against trafficking in human beings, etc.
+To this end, a series of ministerial and cross-sector groups, of decision-making and advisory character, at political and technical levels, have been established aiming at rendering a multifaceted perspective in various public health issues, such as the fiscal policy on smoking control, fight against illicit drugs, integrated waste management, water resource management, the fight against trafficking in human beings, mitigation measures and adaptation to climate change, occupational health and safety, conditional cash transfers upon vaccination of Roma children, pest control. .
+An increased role of the local government in making a case on the health benefits of proper actions such as development of green areas, bike lanes, pedestrian-friendy areas, has been noted in the main municipalities.

-Local government authorities have a role in health service management, however of limited scope, due to ongoing territorial and administrative reforms.
-This administrative-territorial reform and the decentralization process in 2014 envisage bigger role for municipalities especially in the administration of primary health care and some public health services.

 I.3.3.
 International and Regional Cooperation for Health

 Cooperation with various agencies of the United Nations was achieved in the One UN framework.
 In the health sector cooperation with the World Health Organization (WHO) was constant.
 The World Bank played and is playing an important role with technical assistance and capital investments.
 Besides the multilateral cooperation, bilateral cooperation with various countries has contributed significantly in improving the Albanian health system.
 In the context of the EU integration, Albania has made growing efforts to utilize the IPA and TAIEX assistance mechanisms.